It’s one of those situations almost every man with a new baby finds himself in: his partner prefers to go to sleep rather than have sex.

 - Tell her what you admire about her

 - Put your sex drive aside and get cuddly with her – just hold her and let her feel safe and held in your arms

 - Find regular non-verbal ways to tell her you love her – making food, buying flowers, buying chocolates, doing the housework, etc…

 #3: When you’re feeling horny, keep your sexual energy grounded!

 Feeling your energy all over her and demanding something from her is a guaranteed way to shut her down – she may have sex with you, but she’s unlikely to really want it.
 And FYI, ‘obligation sex’ is a relationship killer.
 So to get practical:

-- When you're feeling horny, breathe your sexual energy in to the centre of your pelvis, and send it down through your legs to your feet.
-This may sound a little odd, but it works – with a little practice you'll be able to feel your horniness and leave her space to open to it.
+- When you’re feeling horny, breathe your sexual energy into the center of your pelvis, and send it down through your legs to your feet.
+This may sound a little odd, but it works – with a little practice you’ll be able to feel your horniness and leave her space to open to it.

 Again don’t expect to ‘get anything’ – just make time to enjoy each other.
 There’s an art to making dates when you have a baby.